dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 ## Summary

-Dojo 2 routing is a declarative, non intrusive, mechanism to add complicated route logic to a web application.
-Importantly,being utilizing a high order component pattern, the widgets for the routes should not need to be updated and can remain solely responsible for its existing view logic.
+Dojo 2 routing is a declarative, non-intrusive, mechanism to add complicated route logic to a web application.
+Importantly, by using a high order component pattern, the widgets for the routes should not need to be updated and can remain solely responsible for their existing view logic.

 If you would like, you can download the completed [demo application](../assets/1030_routing.zip) from this tutorial.